jonathanbridges/twitter-geotrends/README.md

 ### Functionality and MVP Features

-* Visitors are presented with a chart of of globally trending hashtags and tweets.
+* Visitors are presented with a bubblechart of of globally trending hashtags and tweets.
-* Selecting a region updates the data.
+* Selecting a city sorts the data.
-* Selecting a specific hashtag displays a list of the latest tweets using that hashtag.
-* Selecting a specific trending Tweet displays the Tweet itself, with relevant information about it (likes, shares, retweets)
+* Selecting a specific item displays the thread on Twitter.

 ### Wireframe